camenduru/animatediff-cli-prompt-travel/README.md

 when you start, you can see the URL in console.
 Click and enjoy making video!

+### AnimateDiff Controlnet
+I just passed pictures from video internally. so if the scale is big, it can pull the result to original image.
+Usually I put 0.3-0.5.

+### is Test
+this can only generate first 16 frames.

 below is just a copy from AnimateDiff-prompt-travel